One word: Volunteers. At any time, there are at least 25 people who hold official positions in the club. That’s a lot of

 The Year and the Money

 AYC operates on a schedule designed for our weather: the official year starts in May, with the fiscal year beginning July 1.
 You may join the club at any time during the year and pay prorated dues.
 Annual dues renewal money is due each year by the end of July.

 Tempe Town Lake racing generally makes a little money because the races are inexpensive to stage and because we’re able to share the cost of committee boats with the club’s educational subsidiary, the Arizona Sailing Foundation (ASF).

 The Birthday Regatta and Leukemia Cup traditionally have made money for the club.
-In 2013, Emory Heisler introduced a new, lower-cost format and the event came out ahead by $3,500 and it’s made money each year since.
-(In addition, over its life the regatta has produced about $500,000 in contributions for the Leukemia & Lymphoma Society.)
+It lost money in 2017, but we’ll put it back on track to make money in 2018.
+(In addition, over its life the regatta has produced almost $600,000 in contributions for the Leukemia & Lymphoma Society.)